If Dansby Swanson isn’t going to play here, he shouldn’t be here | Mark Bradley blog

 Argument against: He won’t learn to hit the sliders he’s not hitting up here down there because Triple-A pitchers don’t throw such sliders.
 (If they did, they’d be in the majors.)

 Argument for: He gets to play, as opposed to sit.
-When you’re 23 with barely 1,000 plate appearances as a pro, you need to play
+When you’re 23 with barely 1,000 plate appearances as a pro, you need to play.

 Argument against: After being hyped to the heavens, he’d be so embarrassed by the demotion that he loses faith in himself.